10 October 2014 - 15 March 2015

 Captain Bruce Bairnsfather.

-Captain Bruce Bairnsfather became world-famous during the First World War as creator of 'Old Bill', a walrus moustached old soldier who appeared in many of his cartoons depicting life on the frontline.
-Published weekly in The Bystander magazine his cartoons caught the imagination of the soldiers at war, and their families back home.
+Bairnsfather became world-famous during the First World War as creator of 'Old Bill', a walrus moustached old soldier who appeared in many of his cartoons depicting life on the frontline.
+Published weekly in The Bystander magazine, his cartoons caught the imagination of the soldiers at war, and their families back home.

 Bairnsfather became a household name and published volumes of his cartoons sold over a million copies.
 The soldier-artist's immense popularity led to his cartoons being reproduced on a wide range of merchandise, and Old Bill and his creator even became stars of stage and screen.

-This free exhibition will explore his fascinating life and work as well as the artist's interesting personal connections to Stratford-upon-Avon and the
+This free exhibition explores his fascinating life and work as well as the artist's interesting personal connections to Stratford-upon-Avon and the RSC.